 - 18 years old or older, including if you will be 18 by election day;

 - you live in Ohio for at least 30 days before the election;

-- you are not currently in jail for conviction of a felony; and
+- you are not currently in jail or prison for conviction of a felony; and

 - you have not been found incompetent to vote through a specific finding and order of a probate judge regarding voting.
 A general finding of incompetency and guardianship does not take away the right to vote.
 An order must state that a person is not competent to vote.
 If it does not, the person can vote.